Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 Now we are ready to perform inverse modeling.

 {:start="5"}
 1. Read the starter code `starter2.jl `carefully and complete the missing implementations.
+Turn in your code.
 What is your estimate `a` and `b`?

 ## Problem 2: Function Inverse Problem